Rhabdomyosarcoma: Treatment

-Treatment of rhabdomyosarcoma is a multidisciplinary practice involving the use of surgery, chemotherapy, radiation, and possibly immunotherapy.
+Treatment of rhabdomyosarcoma is a multidisciplinary practice involving surgery, chemotherapy, radiation, and possibly immunotherapy.
 Surgery is generally the first step in a combined therapeutic approach.
 Resectability varies depending on tumor site, and RMS often presents in sites that don't allow for full surgical resection without significant morbidity and loss of function.
 Less than 20% of RMS tumors are fully resected with negative margins.
 Rhabdomyosarcomas are highly chemosensitive, with approximately 80% of cases responding to chemotherapy.
-In fact, multi-agent chemotherapy is indicated for all patients with rhabdomyosarcoma.
+Multi-agent chemotherapy is indicated for all patients with rhabdomyosarcoma.
 Before the use of adjuvant and neoadjuvant therapy involving chemotherapeutic agents, treatment solely by surgical means had a survival rate of <20%.
 Modern survival rates with adjuvant therapy are approximately 60–70%.

 There are two main methods of chemotherapy treatment for RMS.
 There is the VAC regimen, consisting of vincristine, actinomycin D, and cyclophosphamide, and the IVA regimen, consisting of ifosfamide, vincristine, and actinomycin D. These drugs are administered in 9–15 cycles depending on the staging of the disease and other therapies used.
-Other drug and therapy combinations may also show additional benefit.
-Addition of doxorubicin and cisplatin to the VAC regimen was shown to increase survival rates of patients with alveolar-type, early-stage RMS in IRS study III, and this same addition improved survival rates and doubled bladder salvage rates in patients with stage III RMS of the bladder.
-In children and young adults with stage IV metastatic rhabdomyoscarcoma, a Cochrane review has found no evidence to support the use of high-dose chemotherapy as a standard therapy.
+Other drug and therapy combinations may also show additional benefits.
+The addition of doxorubicin and cisplatin to the VAC regimen was shown to increase survival rates of patients with alveolar-type, early-stage RMS in the IRS study III, and this same addition improved survival rates and doubled bladder salvage rates in patients with stage III RMS of the bladder.
+In children and young adults with stage IV metastatic rhabdomyosarcoma, a Cochrane review has found no evidence to support the use of high-dose chemotherapy as a standard therapy.